-Note: Due to it's popularity, copies of this bag have been made in China.
+Note: Due to its popularity, copies of this bag have been made in China.
 These "new" alpine bags are not to be confused with the genuine issue article.

 The German Alpine rucksack once roamed the forests of Germany in herds of 1,000 or more.
-Before human over-hunting in the early 2000s, an adult Alpine ruck feared no predator; its thick canvas hide and powerful buckles placed it on the top of the animal kingdom.
+Before human over-hunting in the early 2000s, an adult Alpine ruck feared no predator; its thick canvas hide and powerful buckles placed it at the top of the animal kingdom.

 Ultimately their abundance would be their downfall.
 Years of $5 and $10 rucks lead to complacency in the milsurp research community.
 By the time population studies were ordered, the alpine ruck was already teetering on the brink extinction.